Advice to Applicants

 2. Naming an area of study

-The faculty of the Psychology Department of The University of Arizona focus on basic research in three areas of psychology: (1) clinical psychology, (2) cognition and neural systems, (3) social psychology.
+The faculty of the Psychology Department of The University of Arizona focus on basic research in three areas of psychology: (1) clinical psychology, (2) cognition and neural systems, (3) social and personality psychology.
 When prospective graduate student applications arrive at the Department, they are sorted by area, and each area makes a decision about the students it will interview.
 Therefore, it is very important that you indicate which of the three areas you want your application to be reviewed by.
 Occasionally, an applicant feels that s/he would like to pursue graduate study that crosses two areas.
 If you are such an applicant, you should name one area of study on the application, but indicate in your personal statement (see more advice below) how your specific research goals would benefit from intensive work in the second area.
 Within all three programs an additional emphasis area is offered in psychology, policy and law.

 3. Naming possible advisors